-The subject property does not meet this criterion.
 The architectural characteristics of the detached garage do not embody distinctive features that represent a particularly good example of a period or style.
 The accessory structure was constructed as a garage and has been utilized as a garage ancillary to the existing single-family residential dwelling.
-The garage incorporates features such as a shiplap exterior, composition shingle roof, and a medium gable with overhanging eaves.
+The garage incorporates features such as a wood-siding exterior and a medium gable roof with composition shingles.
 The city has a wide variety of accessory structures that illustrate better examples of the period or style.
 The City's Historic Context Statement indicates that the bar of significance would be significantly higher for styles that are more common throughout the City; therefore, the structure which has limited unique architectural features would not be considered a particular good example or one of the best examples of this style within Redlands.